-- It would also mark a significant shift from the past two years, which saw COLAs of 5.9 percent and 8.7 percent, the biggest benefit adjustments in percentage terms since the early 1980s.
+- It would also mark a significant shift from the past two years, which saw COLAs of 5.9% and 8.7%, the biggest benefit adjustments in percentage terms since the early 1980s.
 The inflation-fueled increases raised the average retirement benefit by $92 in 2022 and $146 this year.

-- Other analysts, including Preston Caldwell, a senior U.S. economist at Morningstar; Alicia Munnell, director of the Center for Retirement Research at Boston College; and Richard Johnson, director of the Urban Institute’s Program on Retirement Policy, say they expect a 2024 COLA of around 3 percent.
+- Other analysts, including Preston Caldwell, a senior U.S. economist at Morningstar; Alicia Munnell, director of the Center for Retirement Research at Boston College; and Richard Johnson, director of the Urban Institute’s Program on Retirement Policy, say they expect a 2024 COLA of around 3%.

 Summary of 2024 Salary Adjustment Predictions

-According to a recent Willis Towers Watson survey qouted by SHRM, employers are planning to budget an employee average increase of 4 percent in 2024.
+According to a recent Willis Towers Watson survey quoted by SHRM, employers are planning to budget an employee average increase of 4% in 2024.
 Here are some other notable findings:

-- This 4 percent increase is down from the 4.4 percent in 2023 and the 4.2 percent increase in 2022, but the projected 2024 figures remain higher than the 3.1 percent salary increase budget in 2021 as well as other increases in pre-pandemic years.
+- This 4 percent increase is down from the 4.4% in 2023 and the 4.2% increase in 2022, but the projected 2024 figures remain higher than the 3.1% salary increase budget in 2021 as well as other increases in pre-pandemic years.

 - Although the survey is an early forecast of next year’s pay strategies, it also provides further clarity into how and why companies budgeted for raises in 2023.
-The survey found that more than two-thirds (70 percent) of U.S. employers budgeted for pay raises to be either the same or higher in 2023 than 2022.
-Roughly 1 in 6 companies (14 percent) have budgeted for pay raises to be lower than last year.
+The survey found that more than two-thirds (70%) of U.S. employers budgeted for pay raises to be either the same or higher in 2023 than 2022.
+Roughly 1 in 6 companies (14%) have budgeted for pay raises to be lower than last year.

 According to Payscale: